harsh244/decompress/README.md

 # Uncompress
-uncompress all files in your directory using zcat
+uncompress all files in your directory at once using zcat

+Move this file into the concerned directory and run the command below;-

+`bash uncompress.sh`